ENTREPRENEUR BOOTCAMP LIMITED

 - claim compensation for damages caused by our breach of any data protection laws.

-For further information on each of those rights, including the circumstances in which they apply, see the Guidance from the UK Information Commissioner’s Office (ICO) on individuals rights under the General Data Protection Regulation
+For further information on each of those rights, including the circumstances in which they apply, see the Guidance from the UK Information Commissioner’s Office (ICO) on individuals rights under the UK General Data Protection Regulation

 If you would like to exercise any of those rights, please: